johnnywell/snowman/README.md

 1. Take the container id

         docker ps
-    Will show the running containers.
+    Will show the running containers, copy the snowman_web container ID

-2. Copy the snowman_web container ID.
+2. Attach your terminal to the container.

         docker exec -it 3fa9e1ac602a /bin/bash
     This will attach your terminal to the container, remeber to substitute the ID for the one you got previously.